Skip to main content

 Focus on two things: open rate and click rate.
 Your open rate tells you if your subject lines and send timing are working.
 Your click rate tells you if the content inside is compelling enough to drive action.
 If your open rate is below 30%, work on subject lines and segmentation.
 If your open rate is solid but clicks are low, the content needs work.

 Unsubscribes are not always bad news.
 Someone who unsubscribes because the content is not relevant to them is actually helping your list health.
 A clean list of engaged readers is worth more than a bloated list of people who never open anything.
 Think of it like understanding your church website's real performance: the numbers tell a story, but you have to know which numbers actually matter.
+This also applies to understanding Why Your Church Needs SEO (And How to Know If It's Working) for your church website.
+For a deeper dive into how to track and improve your church's digital outreach, explore Digital Evangelism KPIs: How Churches Can Measure Real Ministry Momentum, especially concerning volunteer engagement and overall ministry impact.
+For a comprehensive approach to church communication, including how to build a plan people actually follow, read our guide Beyond the Bulletin: Building a Church Communications Plan People Actually Follow.

 Get Started This Week